fbe555-uni/ITAPK/ex1/shared_ptr/README.md

 #### 2.2.3 Comparison Overload
 The comparison overload is imeplemented so that i has the ability to compare pointers from a base class with child classes.
-This is done through templates where the two arguments has the pos- sibility of being a different class, thsu allowing the comparsionof base-child class.
+This is done through templates where the two arguments has the pos- sibility of being a different class, thus allowing the comparsion of base-child class.

     if (*my1stPtr == *my3rdPtr)
     {